 Thursday, August 21, 2008

-The first mistake that even a honest person in search for knowledge may commit is to believe completely in his own senses- pratyaksa.
+The first mistake that even an honest person in search of knowledge may commit is to believe completely in his own senses, pratyaksa.
 Direct perception is already defective, thus how can one acquire perfect knowledge from an imperfect instrument?
 And this includes also any tool that is manufactured by such imperfect instruments.
 Of all methods of research, this is perhaps the most ineffective and susceptible to failure.
-The next attempt is inference- anumäna.
-That depends more or less on one’s brain power to get rational conclusions from some premises.
+The next attempt is inference, anumana.
+That depends more or less on one’s brain power to reach rational conclusions from some premises.
 The problem with this method is that the human brain is as ‘effective’ as the senses, or in other words, just another imperfect means to grasp knowledge.
 Those who are artificially making their brains work, trying to understand each and every thing in the universe by their own brain capacity are just like Mr.Frog calculating the dimension of the ocean taking his well as the standard measure.
-And what kind of contribution we may expect from frog-like brains?
+And what kind of contribution can we expect from frog-like brains?

-“Mental speculations, by adding some dozens of "if's" and "maybe's," cannot aid the advancement of knowledge -- on the contrary, such mental speculations will only end in despair by dismissing the case abruptly and declaring the nonexistence of God.”
+“Mental speculations, by adding some dozens of "if's" and "maybe's," cannot aid the advancement of knowledge— on the contrary, such mental speculations will only end in despair by dismissing the case abruptly and declaring the nonexistence of God.”

 >>> Ref.
 VedaBase => SB 2.7.43-45, purport

-They may try to give some bluff for the future, but ‘trust no future, however pleasing’.
+They may try to give some bluff for the future, but ‘trust no future, however pleasing.’

 “But what can the scientists know?
 Even Brahma himself was once bewildered…”